 Mellow, relaxed, and hungry are a few words people use to describe the effects of Blueberry Diesel.
 This moderate-to-high THC strain (approximately 18%) may stimulate appetite and calm waves of nausea.

-This sativa-dominant strain is favored by many people seeking a simultaneous energy burst and settled stomach.
+The sativa-dominant strain Sour Diesel is favored by many people seeking a simultaneous energy burst and settled stomach.
 Some users also claim that Sour Diesel boosts their appetite, making it a good potential choice for anyone with nausea, but especially for those going through cancer treatments.

 Durban Poison may not only decrease your nausea but also increase your appetite.
 Containing between 15% and 25% THC, this strong sativa is suitable for daytime use and can help tame a sour stomach.

-This indica-dominant strain is good for nighttime use and may help you sleep.
+The indica-dominant strain Headband is suitable for nighttime and may help you sleep.
 Headband leaves many people feeling mellow and has a lemony citrus flavor that helps some ward off nausea.

 Nausea and chronic pain are two conditions that Lavender reportedly helps treat.
 The floral lavender scent is soothing for many, and ultra-high (27%) THC concentrations may lessen nausea.
 The smell of Lavender is mainly attributed to the terpene linalool, which also has stress-busting and anti-emetic properties.